Healthy Dinner Foods

 Beth Stark, a registered dietitian nutritionist, recommends adding whole grains, lean or plant-based proteins, and a lot of vegetables to your dinner plate.
 By starting with these healthy foods, you lower your chances of eating highly processed foods for dinner each day.

-While there are a variety of healthy choices to try, the following are 10 foods with high nutritional value to get you started:
+While there are a variety of healthy food choices to try, the following are 10 foods with high nutritional value to get you started:

 Salmon is a hands-down favorite when it comes to healthy foods.
 Lauren Manaker, registered dietician, and author describes salmon as a “multivitamin for your brain.”
 Maker says that salmon is “loaded with important brain-boosting nutrients like omega-3 fatty acids and choline,” and is “an excellent source of high-quality protein.”
 Manaker recommends looking for salmon that has the “Best Aquaculture Practices (BAP) certified seal.
 BAP verifies that producers are following best practices in delivering farmed seafood in a safe and responsible manner.